|Unioto Barely Edges out Vinton

 was the outside run consistently giving Amanda big yardage, despite the defense stopping almost everything else.

-roll out of bounds before any Sherman could capitalize.
-Amanda took advantage of the stellar field position and
+out of bounds before any Sherman could capitalize.
+Amanda took advantage of the stellar field position and scored in

-scored in 1:28 to take the lead 7-0.
-Despite Unioto eventually getting on the board in the opening quarter, the Tanks
+1:28 to take the lead 7-0.
+Despite Unioto eventually getting on the board in the opening quarter, the Tanks did have

-did have multiple three and outs.
-Unioto slowed Amanda’s momentum thanks to an interception, but Amanda would
+multiple three and outs.
+Unioto slowed Amanda’s momentum thanks to an interception, but Amanda would later end

-quarter as an INT would only be the beginning.
-Two more fumbles would be all that Amanda could manage for the rest
+as an INT would only be the beginning.
+Two more fumbles would be all that Amanda could manage for the rest of the

-of the half.
-Unioto’s Isaac Little would capitalize on the defense’s amazing play by completing a pass to Jamarcus
+half.
+Unioto’s Isaac Little would capitalize on the defense’s amazing play by completing a pass to Jamarcus Carroll to

-capitalizing on a 29-yard gain to push it through the very next set of downs for a TD to tie the game at 14-14.
-Amanda
+on a 29-yard gain to push it through the very next set of downs for a TD to tie the game at 14-14.
+Amanda would push

-would push back on their final drive of the quarter and get to the red zone only to be stopped by that monster
+back on their final drive of the quarter and get to the red zone only to be stopped by that monster Sherman defense.

-Sherman defense.
 Amanda would settle for a FG to take the lead 17-14.
-It is something to note that Little had a great
+It is something to note that Little had a great first three quarters

 The fourth quarter and the continuing drive of the Sherman offense to begin the quarter would be the instance